waquidvp/machine-learning-notes/NeuralNetworks.md

 The size of the O matrix is calculated by the
 >(units in the next layer x (units in current layer + 1))

+The +1 is to take in count the bias unit, which = 1.

+### Multiclass Classification

+### One vs all
+When there are multiple classes, there will be the same amount of output nodes.
+Each output tells you how strongly it is that specific class.
+The outputs will be a vector of size - classes.